Wabinab/Xenoblade-Chronicles-3-The-Book/src/88_guernica.md

 ---

-After the gathering, they found Travis standing in front of one of the memorial stones.
+After gathering the belongings, they found Travis standing in front of one of the memorial stones.
 Hearing their incoming, he turned around while Noah announced, "We've brought their belongings."

 "Thanks.
 Means a lot.
 Can you... lay them out here?"
-And Noah therefore put the belongings in front of the stone after Travis moved aside for him to put himself forward.
+And Noah therefore placed the belongings in front of the stone after Travis moved aside for him to put himself forward.

 Sena recalled, "Now you mention it...
 Didn't Monica put an eyepatch here...?"